 To display only the birthdays that occur in the upcoming months, you need to create a custom view.
 However, if you try to do it by the start date, you won't get the results you expect.
 Instead, you need to create a filtered table view that only shows items in the Birthday category and with a recurrence containing the names of the month.
 Separate each month with a comma, so the filter knows you want to OR the words.

-To use the Views toolbar button in any version, scroll to the end of the Views list and select Define views.
+To use the Views menu toolbar button in any version, show the Advanced toolbar then scroll to the end of the Views list and select Define views.

 Select New to create a completely new view or select a view then Copy to make a copy of a view or choose Modify to modify the selected view.
 I recommend using Copy or making a new view.